 Superior quality in internal stone cleaning

 The floor covering is the most important area in any building and acts as an integral part of its design.
-If the first impression is that the floor is smooth and clean, most people assume that the building is well maintained, which conveys an organisation’s operating culture and, most importantly, the care for the people within it.
+If the first impression is that the floor is smooth and clean, most people assume that the building is well maintained, which conveys a good impression of an organisation’s operating culture and, most importantly, the care for the people within it.

-Specialist Stone Care is Thomann-Hanry®’s interior stonework division which works with natural stone and offers an extensive range of different stone floor cleaning processes, products and impregnators.
+Specialist Stone Care is the interior stonework division of Thomann-Hanry®.
+This division works with natural stone and offers an extensive range of different stone floor cleaning processes, products and impregnators.
 Our technicians can restore all natural and man-made stone floors and surfaces.

-Our technicians have benefited decades of experience of cleaning interior stone.
+Our technicians have benefited from decades of experience of cleaning interior stone.
 The team frequently focus on the maintenance of flooring, often in areas with high footfall.

 Specialist Stone Care are experts in the restoration, repair, polishing and maintenance of all natural and man-made stone.
-The team can survey the flooring throughout your portfolio and provide detailed recommendations, not only for initial cleaning or restoration but also advise and implement periodic maintenance cleaning programmes to household teams.
+The team can survey the flooring throughout your portfolio and provide detailed recommendations for initial restoration, as well as advising on and, if required, implementing periodic maintenance cleaning programmes.

 We employ experienced operatives who have industry recognised accreditations.
 As unsuitable stone cleaning methods can cause irreparable damage, it’s essential that stone cleaning specialist operatives are used to ensure that your property investment is in safe hands.
 All the operatives are fully trained to BICSc standards (https://www.bics.org.uk/).

 Specialist Stone Care also offers an all-in-one invisible surface protection range called Aqua Fend®.
 It shields floors, walls and other surfaces against long-term damage, ensuring easy ongoing cleaning and maintenance.

 The use of natural stone in the commercial environment continues to grow year on year and periodic maintenance is critical to its appearance and longevity.